+The Railroad Commission of Texas no longer has any jurisdiction or authority over railroads in Texas, a duty which was transferred to other agencies, with the last of the rail functions transferred to the Texas Department of Transportation in 2005.
 When the Railroad Commission of Texas was created in 1891, the agency was charged with oversight of the rail industry.
 Over the course of history, the Railroad Commission of Texas’ duties have evolved and all rail functions have been transferred to other agencies.
 Legislation has been introduced to change the name of our agency to better reflect our current jurisdiction, but to date such legislation has not been passed.

 U.S. Railroad Retirement Board – Official site that provides vital information concerning railroad benefits, forms, and other pertinent information for railroad retirees